JulianBristol/Breadit/README.md

-# Devvit - A Modern Fullstack Reddit Clone
+# Breadit - A Modern Fullstack Reddit Clone

 Built with the Next.js App Router, TypeScript & Tailwind